 There has been a lot of work on notions of confidentiality with controlled declassification, often focused on specific programming languages.
-Sabelfeld and Sands [49] give an overview of the literature and discuss different potentially desirable dimensions of declassification control.
-Our work is focused on the aspects of what information may be declassified when.
+Sabelfeld and Sands [53] give an overview of the literature and discuss different potentially desirable dimensions of declassification control.
+Our work is focused on the aspects of what information may be declassified when, e.g. only the current version of a private post when an observer becomes friends with the post owner.